Sporting Kansas City

 Sporting Kansas City is an American professional soccer club based in the Kansas City metropolitan area.
 The club competes in Major League Soccer (MLS) as a member of the Western Conference.
 The administrative offices are located in downtown Kansas City, Missouri, and the team clubhouse and practice facilities are located in Kansas City, Kansas.
-The team has played its home matches at Children's Mercy Park since 2011.
+The team has played its home matches at Sporting Park since 2011.

 Sporting Kansas City began play in 1996 as a charter team in the league, then named Kansas City Wiz.
 The team was founded by Lamar Hunt in 1995.
 Starting in 1997, the franchise was named Kansas City Wizards.
-The team rebranded in November 2010, coinciding with its move to its new home stadium, Children's Mercy Park.
+The team was forced to change its name due to corporate buyout in November 2010, coinciding with its move to its new home stadium, Sporting Park.
 Since moving across the state line, they have been the only major professional sports league franchise to play their home games in Kansas.
 The franchise has won the MLS Cup in 2000 and 2013, the Supporters' Shield in 2000, and the U.S. Open Cup in 2004, 2012, 2015, and 2017.

 The club also has a reserve team, Sporting Kansas City II, that began play in the second-tier USL Championship in 2016 before switching to MLS Next Pro in 2022.

 History

 Early years (1996–1999)

-The Kansas City MLS franchise was founded by Lamar Hunt, who was also the founder of the American Football League, the Kansas City Chiefs, the United Soccer Association (which merged with the NPSL to form the North American Soccer League or NASL), and Major League Soccer.
+The Kansas City MLS franchise was founded by Lamar Hunt, who was also the founder of the American Football League, the Kansas City Chiefs, the United Soccer Association (which merged with the NPSL to form the North American Soccer League, or NASL), and Major League Soccer.
 The Kansas City Wiz played their first game on April 13, 1996, defeating the Colorado Rapids at Arrowhead Stadium with a score of 3–0.
-The Wiz players included Preki, Mo Johnston, and Digital Takawira, and were coached by Ron Newman.
-The team finished third in the Western Conference (fifth overall) in 1996 regular season with a 17–15 record, qualifying for the first ever MLS Playoffs.
+The Wiz players included Preki, Mo Johnston, Digital Takawira, and were coached by Ron Newman.
+The team finished third in the Western Conference (fifth overall) in the 1996 regular season with a 17–15 record, qualifying for the first-ever MLS Playoffs.
 In the 1996 conference semi-finals, the Wiz beat the Dallas Burn in three games, won the final game in a shootout, and lost the conference final to the LA Galaxy.

-Following the 1996 season, the Wiz changed names, becoming the "Wizards", following legal action from the now defunct electronics retailer The Wiz.
+Following the 1996 season, the Wiz changed names, becoming the "Wizards," following legal action from the now-defunct electronics retailer The Wiz.
 For the 1997 MLS season, their record was 21–11, sufficient for the Western Conference regular season championship.
 Preki was named 1997 MLS MVP.
 In the first round of the playoffs, the Wizards lost to the last-seeded Colorado Rapids.
 The Wizards had losing records for the 1998 and 1999 seasons, finishing last in the Western Conference both years.
 The Wizards fired Ron Newman early during the 1999 season, and replaced him with Bob Gansler.
 The Wizards finished the 1999 season with a record of 8–24, which put them in last place in the Western Conference once again.